JethroNatividad/ngl-spammer/readme.md

 NGL Spammer is a command-line interface (CLI) application written in Python that allows you to spam people in the NGL community with a specified username and count.

+## Performance

+This NGL Spammer is designed for high-speed performance, leveraging the power of `aiohttp` and `asyncio`.
+It is optimized to quickly send multiple requests concurrently, making it an insanely fast tool for its intended purpose.

 ## Installation

 1. Clone the repository: